henrythemes/hello-minima-theme/README.md

 # Hello, Minima!
-Theme
+Theme - Get Started in 60 Seconds

-Get started in 60 seconds w/ Minima - the gem-packaged theme.
+Setup Jekyll with GitHub Pages in 60 seconds using Minima - the gem-packaged theme.